 What have we done in a day tour

-The tour took us through the Northern Holland, all the way up North from Amsterdam because this is where the less known flower fields of Holland are found.
+The tour took us through Northern Holland, all the way up North from Amsterdam because this is where the less-known flower fields of Holland are found.
 Everywhere we went, we only saw farmers checking their crops, no tourists snooping around except for us.

 The first stop was at the smallest candy shop in Holland and in the small and historic town of de Rijp.